-When you close a deal, ask questions to make sure everyone is on board: “how is the rest of the team feeling about this?
-How are they coming on board?”
-They may end up killing your deal if they don’t like it, even if they are not negotiating directly.
+Someone in the other party may end up killing your deal if they don’t like it, even if they are not negotiating directly.

 To make sure you get an agreement, ask for confirmation three times.
 You need to get three “yes”.

 If someone says yes but it is a small yes, diffuse the hesitation by telling them “it seems like you hesitate”.
 You want a strong yes.

 Yes means nothing without “how”.
 Always confirm how the “yes” will be implemented.